prosperinweb/BMI-Calculator/README.md

 ## Technologies Used

 - **Kotlin:** The app is completely written in Kotlin.
-- **Android SDK:** Used to create the user interface and handle user interaction.
+- **XML layouts:** Used to create the user interface and handle user interaction.

 ## Screenshots (might be outdated)